eloylp/goomerang/README.md

 [basic example](#basic-usage).

 As commented in the [middleware section](#middlewares), the user also has access to all low level observability middlewares in the [middleware package](middleware).
-We encourage the user to take a look there in case further customization its needed.
+Its encouraged for users to take a look there in case further customization its needed.

 The same, symmetric interface can be found in the server public API.